-See the official changelog for release notes.
+See the official changelog for a complete list of changes.

 THREE

 MAINTENANCE AND RELEASE SCHEDULE

 You can find the detailed schedule for major and maintenance releases at: detailed schedule.

 3.1 Major releases

 Major releases are typically scheduled once every 4 months with the first 10 weeks being the development phase followed by freeze phase with four beta release, two RCs and one final each one with an interval of 1 week.
 Specific dates for each release can be found on detailed schedule.